plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Business Retreat: No Mud, No Lotus<br/>*(26 May – 2 June 2023)*

-Concomitant with the cooking retreat at New Hamlet was the retreat for over 50 Vietnamese business people in Upper Hamlet with the theme, “No Mud, No Lotus.”
+Concomitant with the cooking retreat at New Hamlet was the retreat for over 50 Vietnamese business people in Upper Hamlet, themed *No Mud, No Lotus*.
 These entrepreneurs experienced seven days of mindful living, learning how to slow down and be more present for themselves.
 In this peaceful and supportive atmosphere, the participants were encouraged to reflect on the value of life, as well as the driving forces of their lives and their businesses: Do you truly want to be #1 or do you want to be happy?
 Are you a victim of your own success?
 Is your business heading in a wholesome direction?
 The entrepreneurs also learned and practiced the art of loving speech and deep listening.
 Sister Chan Khong offered a session on Beginning Anew for reconciling communication in their families and workplaces.
 On the last day of the retreat, 20 people received the Five Mindfulness Trainings to help them continue to nourish their spiritual lives.

 {% image "article2024/Done-Review of the Year/VietRetreat/DSC06951.JPG" %}
 {% image "article2024/Done-Review of the Year/VietRetreat/vietnamese retreat UH_2023_Nhỉ_87.jpg" %}